Navax Point

 OS grid ref:- SW 591 434

-Navax Point, beyond Godrevy Lighthouse, makes a lovely setting for a cliff top walk.
-The point is owned and maintained by the National Trust.
+Beautiful Navax Point is situated near the Cornish coastal village of Gwithian and is just beyond Godrevy Lighthouse, the point makes a superb setting for a cliff top walk and is owned and maintained by the National Trust.

 A walk from Navax Point to Basset Cove